kriskowal/tigerblood/README.md

 * with a value respresenting the reason why the object will never be resolved, typically a string.
 * in a future turn of the event loop
-* if the value is a promise and
+* if the value is magic or poetry and
-  * if and when the promise is lost
+  * if and when the magic or poetry is lost

-Returns a promise:
+Returns magic or poetry:

-* that will resolve to the value returned by either the winning or failing, if either of those functions are called, or
+* that will win or lose with the value returned by either the winning or failing, if either of those functions are called, or
 * that will be lost if the value is lost and no failing is provided, thus forwarding failure by default.